 The objectives of this course are for graduate students to comprehend “accounting procedures” with which accounting information is gathered, processed and presented; to understand contents in companies’ financial statements; and to apply to management functions with accounting numbers.

-This course is designed to provide a clear understanding of the various advanced management, organizational, and ethical issues of IS for master students.
-Effective management of IT functions and IT resources is becoming even more compelling and significant in light on electronic Internet) business.
+This course is designed to provide a clear understanding of the various advanced management, organizational, and ethical issues of digital innovation for graduate students.
+Effective management of digital innovation and IT resources are becoming even more compelling and significant in light of Internet business.
 To achieve these objectives, a combination of various approaches including class lectures, case discussions, group projects and assignments will be offered.